torquebox/torquebox.org/news/2011-01-20-capistrano-and-torquebox.md

 If your server is not running, that's okay.
 You can deploy and undeploy apps irrespective of the current state of the server.

-When you want to start the server, an all apps already deployed to it:
+When you want to start the server, and all apps already deployed to it:

     jruby -S cap deploy:start